 The Campaign was provided with a preliminary draft of this audit report and was asked to provide a response to the findings.
-The Campaign responded, and the CFB evaluated any additional documentation provided and amendments to reporting made by the Campaign in response.
-After reviewing the Campaign's response, CFB staff determined that the total recommended penalties for the Campaign's violations did not exceed \$500, and as a result the staff did not recommend enforcement action to the Board.
+The Campaign responded, and the CFB evaluated any additional documentation provided and/or amendments to reporting made by the Campaign in response.
+The Campaign was subsequently informed of its alleged violations, and was asked to respond.
+The Campaign responded and the CFB evaluated any additional information provided by the Campaign.
+After reviewing the Campaign's response, CFB staff determined that the total recommended penalties for the Campaign's violations did not exceed \$500, and as a result the staff chose not to recommend enforcement action to the Board.
 The Board's actions are summarized as a part of each Finding in the Audit Results section.